Dow Inc. (DOW) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Dow Inc. ("Dow" or the "Company") (NYSE: DOW).
+LOS ANGELES, Oct.
+16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Dow Inc. ("Dow" or the "Company") (NYSE: DOW) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DOW INC. (DOW), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE OCTOBER 28, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DOW INC. (DOW), CLICK HERE BEFORE OCTOBER 28, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?